 The latest version of ExtendJ Explorer can be downloaded here:

-Java source code can be loaded or typed directly in the source viewer inside the visualizer.
+The right-hand pane has a source editor for the source code corresponding to the current AST.
+Java source code can be loaded or typed directly in the source editor.
 Click the "Rebuild AST" button to refresh the tree view after editing the source code.

 A filter can be entered in the filter editor.
 The filter language consists of three different kinds of rules: